dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

-**Addendum:  OC88**
+**Addendum:  OC88**, OC89

-OC88 works great; just use OCAT to update.
-The changes are the core OC files plus Lilu, Whatevergreen, AppleALC.
+OC88 & OC89 work great; just use OCAT to update.
 No issues to report.